Yes, I prefer DayZ streams to Netflix, HBO, and Prime.

 The surviving and dying loop is endless.
 You can be friendly and help other players.
 Or you can kill them and take their gear.
 There’s no right or wrong.

-As a player, you need a microphone because other people will see you as suspicious and a potential risk if you can’t communicate.
+You need a microphone as a player because other people will see you as suspicious and a potential risk if you can’t communicate.
 You’ll likely shoot a player on the spot if the player fails to respond.

 The gameplay is relatively slow.
 A player might travel great distances through desolate plains and forests.